FedEx Cold Chain Center Memphis

 Be prepared: Packaging your perishable goods

-During shipping, insulation and refrigerants are key to preserving products like seafood, plants, meat, fruits, dairy, medical and chemical products.
+During shipping, insulation and refrigerants are key to preserving products like seafood, plants, meat, fruits, dairy, and medical and chemical products.

 With the proper combination of insulation and refrigerants, you can maintain products within specific temperature ranges.
 You can keep products frozen or prevent products from freezing.